CarletonABL/QuIK/ReadMe.md

 This repository contains code to implement the QuIK algorithm, and others.
 It is provided as-is, with no guarantees of performance.
 The code in this repository is more full explained in the paper.

-S. Lloyd, R. A. Irani, and M. Ahmadi, “Fast and Reliable Inverse Kinematics using Halley's Method,” [Under review].
+S. Lloyd, R. Irani, and M. Ahmadi, "Fast and Robust Inverse Kinematics for Serial Robots using Halley’s Method," IEEE Transactions on Robotics, In Press, 2022.

 The codebase features a C++ and Matlab implementation of the QuIK method.
 It also includes code to reproduce the benchmarks in the paper above.and